 Which Beverages are Kosher for Passover?

-During passover, grain alcohols are not allowed, but there’s still many alcoholic beverages available to you.
-You’ll need a bit of know-how to navigate alcohol that's kosher for Passover:
+During Passover, grain alcohols are not allowed, but there are still many alcoholic beverages available to you.
+Following are alcohols that are kosher for Passover:

 - Wine with the kosher certification